pollination/pollination-docs/rhino-plugin/pollination-commands/po_addbuildingshades.md

-# PO\_AddBuildingShades
+# PO_AddBuildingShades

-This command will add selected planer shade surfaces to honeybee model.
+This command will add selected planer shade surfaces to model.